-The Oyama Senmaida, located in Kamogawa City, is a beautiful rice terrace created between heavily forested hills.
-Its approximately 400 layers are preserved through the hard work of local farmers as well as urban dwellers who have decided to take up farming in recent years.
-Considering the difficulties farming communities all over Japan are faced with (aging population, urbanization, the younger generations' growing preference for white collar jobs), the Senmaida terrace has been extremely well maintained.
+The Oyama Senmaida, located in city of Kamogawa in Chiba Prefecture, are beautiful rice terraces created between heavily forested hills.
+The hundreds of rice paddies are preserved through the hard work of local farmers as well as urban dwellers who have decided to take up farming in recent years.
+Considering the difficulties farming communities all over Japan are faced with (aging population, urbanization, the younger generations' growing preference for white collar jobs), the Senmaida terraces have been extremely well maintained.

 The easiest way to get to Kamogawa from Tokyo is by car via the Tokyo Bay Aqualine, one of the longest underwater tunnels in the world (other routes are also available if you are claustrophobic).

-Visitors can enjoy the landscape, walk through the fields, have a cold drink at the nearby Cafe 闕鋭o or grab a bite at Cafe En, a reasonably priced and extremely high-quality organic food in the area.
+Visitors can enjoy the landscape, walk through the fields, and have a cold drink or grab a bite at Cafe En, a reasonably priced eatery that offers high-quality organic food.
 There is a swing in the garden, so make the best of it!

 If you start the day early, you might also want to consider a visit to Nihon-ji, a Buddhist temple in the nearby town of Kyonan, famous for its 18th century Daibutsu (giant Buddha sculpture).
 Nihon-ji has been destroyed several times over the course of its 1300-year history but every time it has managed to rise again.

-Alternatively, you could stay in the area and visit Kamogawa Seaworld, famous for its orca whales.
+Alternatively, you could stay in the area and visit Kamogawa Seaworld, known for its killer whale show.